PGScatalog/pgsc_calc/docs/explanation/output.rst

 **Section 4 (Scores)** describes the number of scores that were calculated successfully.
-A visual display of the PGS distribution for a set of example score(s) (up to 6) is provided in the Density plot panel which can be helpful for looking at the distributions of the scores in the target and reference dataset and how it changes for difference PGS
+In Section 4.1.1 ("Density plot(s)") a visual display of the PGS distribution for a set of example score(s) (up to 6) is provided in the Density plot panel which can be helpful for looking at the distributions of the scores in the target and reference dataset and how it changes for difference PGS